+Deferral hedge accounting is applied.
+Hedging instruments are foreign exchange forward contracts, currency options, cross currency swaps, and interest rate swaps.
 Hedged items are receivables and payables denominated in foreign currencies, forecasted foreign currency transactions, bonds payable, and loans payable.

-Foreign exchange risk and interest rate risk of hedged items are hedged within a certain scope in accordance with internal rules that regulate the authorization, transaction limit, and others related to derivative transactions.
-The Company compares the cumulative changes in cash flows from, or the changes in fair value of, hedged items with the corresponding changes in the hedging instruments and evaluates hedging effectiveness based on the changes and others.
+Foreign exchange risk and interest rate risk of hedged items are hedged within a certain c.
+Hedging policy regulate the authorization, transaction limit, and others related to derivative transactions. d.
+Method for assessment of hedge effectiveness changes in cash flows from, or the changes in fair value of, hedged items with the corresponding changes in the hedging instruments and evaluates hedging effectiveness based on the changes and others.
+(10)Application of group tax sharing system scope in accordance with internal rules that